SOliv1/rewild-london-3/README.md

 <!---------------------------------------------------------------------------------------------------->

 ### Technologies Used: This is a bootstrap feature - Bootstrap Float left and right button bar
 I add a bootstrap feature which I like and styled it at the base of my gallery page.
-A float right and float left button bar which I find strikeing and very user friendly to sign up for newsletter and to join sign up for the latest happenings.
+A float right and float left button bar which I find striking and very user friendly to sign up for newsletter and to join sign up for the latest happenings.

 ### Carousel - Website template &amp. (photo slide show)
 I use a basic "carousel"  template to create some interesting features.
 I deploy the top interactive carousel without the photograph album slides which I will deploy at a later date.